revng/qemu-upstream/target/hexagon/idef-parser/README.rst

 is a reentrant one, meaning that it does not have any global variable, and therefore the instruction compilation could easily be parallelized in the future.
-Finally for each rule we propagate information about the location of the involved tokens to generate a pretty error reporting, able to highlight the portion of the input code which generated each error.
+Finally for each rule we propagate information about the location of the involved tokens to generate pretty error reporting, able to highlight the portion of the input code which generated each error.

 Debugging